PageBot/PageBot/docs/pagebot/elements/pbtable.md

 ### Shrink2BlockLeft
 ### align
 ### Header
 The Table header is a special kind of row.
+The header holds the titles of the columns and is reference for their widthts.
 ### Float2TopRightSides
 ### Center2Center
 Center e bounding box horizontal between parent margins.